 If this marketing system is so useful almost every other business must try to adopt this one.
 So getting to the specific applications or use of this type of system, here are some areas.

-- Large firms: it is easy for large firms to acquire the smaller and middle-level firms into wholesaling or retailing.
+1. Large firms: it is easy for large firms to acquire smaller and middle-level firms into wholesaling or retailing.
 This enables them to keep track and make things simpler.
 It also chucks away the competition found at the lower channels of the market.

-- Firms with efficient manpower: there are those intermediary firms which are neither too big nor too small.
-They may have efficient manpower who adorn excellent communication skills.
-On the basis of these, the firm can engage into one or the other type of vertical marketing system.
+2. Firms with efficient manpower: there are those intermediary firms that are neither too big nor too small.
+They may have efficient manpower who adorns excellent communication skills.
+Based on these, the firm can engage in one or the other type of vertical marketing system.

 Even though this system of marketing has so much to its advantages, still it could be disadvantaged in a few areas.
 They are:

 1. Bad for small firms: Small firms can’t manage all that is required to keep the clubbed entity perfectly functional.
 They also might face issues and competition but they can’t employ this marketing strategy to overcome them.

 2. Focus hazed out: When things get clubbed probably the dominant partner might lose focus on his/her areas of improvement.
 This could happen for any of the levels and get the ideas to fade.

 3. Personality issues: usually the business fails due to the changed behavior of one or the other partners.
 There could be personality issues for the owner which may get the desired outcome.